Thomas Druyen

-Thomas Druyen (born July 2, 1957 in Süchteln, now Viersen) is a German sociologist and director of two institutes at the Sigmund Freud Private University in Vienna.
+Thomas Druyen (born July 2, 1957, in Süchteln, now Viersen) is a German sociologist and director of two institutes at the Sigmund Freud Private University in Vienna.
 In addition to his work as a speaker and author - especially on philosophical and contemporary topics - Druyen focuses his research on the psychological and neural conditions as well as the accompanying phenomena of shaping the future, digitization and demographic change.
 He also deals with the psychology and life of the wealthy.
-As one of the most important researchers in the field of wealth research, Druyen is regularly present in various print and audiovisual media.
+As one of the most important researchers in wealth research, Druyen is regularly present in various print and audiovisual media.

 Personal life

 From 1996 to 2013, Druyen was married to actress Jenny Jürgens.

 In September 2016 he married Konstanze Bruhns.
 Druyen lives in Düsseldorf.

 Scientific career

-Druyen studied law, sociology, media science and philology at the University of Münster as well as anthropology at the University of Colombo.
+Druyen studied law, sociology, media science and philology at the University of Münster, and anthropology at the University of Colombo.
 He graduated from the University of Münster with a Master of Arts degree in 1988, completed a PhD in 1990 and his postdoctoral qualification in 2004.
-In the same year he was appointed honorary professor at the Department of Economic and Social Sciences of the University of Győr.
+In the same year, he was appointed honorary professor at the Department of Economic and Social Sciences of the University of Győr.
 From 1999 to 2004 he was director of the Institute for Dialogue of the Generations.
 Druyen has been teaching at the Institute of Sociology of the Westfälische Wilhelms-Universität Münster since 2004 and was Director of the Investment Research Forum from 2006 to 2010.
 He also worked at the Institute for Cultural and Media Management at Freie Universität Berlin from 2005 to 2007.

 From 2000 to 2004, Druyen was chairman of the Swiss Peter Ustinov Foundation.
 From 2001 to 2014, Druyen was president of the board of trustees of the "Dialog der Generationen" foundation in Düsseldorf, founded in 1999 and now dissolved.
 From 2003 to 2007 he worked for LGT Privatbank in Liechtenstein and was editor-in-chief of the customer magazine "Credo".
-Likewise he was chairman of the board of trustees of the foundation Kloster Steinfeld from 2004 to 2009.
+Likewise, he was chairman of the foundation Kloster Steinfeld from 2004 to 2009.
 Since 2007, Druyen has been Full Professor of the Chair of Comparative Culture of Wealth and Wealth Psychology and since 2009 Director of the Institute of Wealthibility and Wealth Psychology and the Institute for Future Psychology and Future Management, both at the Sigmund Freud Private University in Vienna.

+Druyen is president and CEO of opta data Zukunfts-Stiftung gGmbH, which was founded in 2022.
+Since May 2024, he has been Chairman of the Future Council of the "Global Goals EXPO Berlin 2035" initiative, which aims to position Berlin as a promising candidate to host the EXPO 2035 world expo.